Thibault-GAREL/AI_snake_genetic_version/README.md

   pygame for visualization 🎮

 # 📝 Notes
 ⏳ Training takes time – early generations play poorly but evolve quickly.
-I train it approximately 15h.
+I train it approximately 15h and the best score is 13 apples.
 Here is the best neural network :

 ![NN_snake](Images/network_graph.png)